Managing Hybrid/Remote Work

 Employees whose roles are classified as Fully On-Site are required to be on campus to perform job duties.

-Employees whose roles are classified as Mostly Remote maintain an occasional presence on campus; they are remote more than 60% of the time and have no dedicated desk.
+Employees whose roles are classified as Mostly Remote maintain an occasional presence on campus; they are remote 80% or more of the time and have no dedicated desk.
 Supervisors consider and submit an individual role request, which requires approval by University Human Resources.

 NYUiLearn Courses (Login Required)